ilyasergey/YSC4231/_sources/week-07-midterm-project.rst.txt

 ------------------------------

-A really nice property of quicksort is that, due to its "divide-and-conquer" nature it is `naturally parallelisable`.
+A really nice property of quicksort is that, due to its "divide-and-conquer" nature, it is `naturally parallelisable`.
 That is, its recursive sub-calls work, performed after the partitioning step, work on `disjoint` sub-arrays.
 Therefore, we can run those calls concurrently in different threads, spawned for each such sub-call. hopefully, this will allow us to make some good use of our fancy parallel processors.
 Indeed, we should be able to sorti an array much faster as now the work will be split between parallel threads changing disjoint parts of the array.
-By the way, do we need any form of synchronisation between those threads?
+By the way, do we need any form of synchronisation between those threads and if we do, what should it be?

 In this problem, please, inspect and, when requested, change the following files in the project template: